ayoubelmhamdi/CQ/src/pytorch2.md

 # Learning from images to detect lung cancer using PyTorch

+The project is to create a detector for lung cancer using ct scans.

 # XXX
 ### introduction
 explores a single use case of detecting lung cancer in depth,The approach involves starting with the basic building blocks, and building out a more complete project using PyTorch.